Argumentative essay writing guidlines

 How to Write a Thesis for your Introduction

-The aim of this statement in the introductory part of your assignment is to provide a summary of the main points and claims.
+This statement's aim in the introductory part of your assignment is to provide a summary of the main points and claims.
 Explain your stance about the topic.
-It is advisable for writers to take enough time to develop a strong thesis for their argumentative essay.
+Writers should take enough time to develop a strong thesis for their argumentative essay.
 Writing a good thesis helps the readers to anticipate the contents of your work and determining whether it is worth their time.
 The following are some of the ways that you can use to write your thesis:

 • Question and answer format.